adamchalmers/blog/content/pin-unpin.md

 +++
-title = "Pin and Unpin in Rust" date = 2021-08-23
+title = "What do Pin and Unpin do for Rust?" date = 2021-08-23

 [taxonomies]
 tags = ["rust", "programming", "async", "pin"]
 +++

 Using async Rust libraries is really easy.
 It's just like using normal Rust code, with a little `async` or `.await` here and there.
 But writing your own async libraries can be hard.
 The first time I tried this, I got really confused by arcane, esoteric syntax like `T: ?Unpin` and `Pin<&mut Self>`.
 I had never seen these types before, and I didn't understand what they were doing.
 Now that I understand them, I've written the explainer I wish I could have read back then.
-In this post, we're gonna learn Pin and Unpin mean, why they're necessary, and how to use them for writing async libraries.
+In this post, we're gonna learn

+ * What Futures are
+ * What self-referential types are
+ * Why you couldn't use them in safe Rust
+ * How Pin and Unpin make them safe
+ * How to use this to write tricky code, e.g. futures that contain other nested futures

 <!-- more -->

-# Motivation: let's write a nested Future!
+# What are Futures?

 A few years ago, I needed to write some code which would take some async function, run it and collect some metrics about it, e.g. how long it took to resolve.
 I wanted to write a type `TimedWrapper` that would work like this: